kolypto/learning-and-playground/nats/README.md

 * Limits: retention based on limits only.
 Provide a replay of messages in the stream, discard messages exceeding the limits (the default)
 * Work Queues: messages are removed as they are consumed.
 No replay.
 One consumer per subject.
-* Interest: work queue, but drop messages if no one's consuming (no interest)
+* Interest: like work queue, but allows overlapping subjects, and requires that *all* consumers ACK the message.
+It will drop messages if no one's consuming (no interest)

-With Work Queues, each message can be consumed only once: this is enforced by only allowing one consumer to be created per subject, i.e. consumers' subject filters must not overlap.
+With *Work Queues*, each message can be consumed only once: this is enforced by only allowing one consumer to be created per subject, i.e. consumers' subject filters must not overlap!
+That is, each subject captured by the stream can only have one consumer at a time!
+So, with Work Queues, the messages will be removed as soon as the Consumer received an Acknowledgement.

+With *Interest Policy*, messages will be removed as soon as *all* (!)
+Consumers of the stream for that subject have received an Acknowledgement for the message.
+This policy

 Note that limits always apply, even to a work queue.

-### Consistency
+## Consistency

 NATS provides immediate consistency (not eventual consistency).
 You can choose the durability of the message storage: